Felix Baumgartner broke a world record by free-falling 23 miles and breaking the sound barrier in the process.

 Getting a Quote

-The bright side of using us is that we are an independent life insurance agency, so we have the ability to work with all the top carriers that will underwrite skydivers.
-If you need a quote contact our office, and we’ll be happy to help.
+Using an independent life insurance agency, allows you to have the ability to work with all the top carriers that will underwrite skydivers.

 The other advantage is that we know which companies view skydivers more favorably.
 The better they look at skydiving, the lower your monthly premiums are going to be.